Kim Kardashian Calls Out Fan Who Shaded Her Over Being Mean To Sister Kourtney On ‘KUWTK’

-Keeping Up with the Kardashians fans watched a brand new sneak peek this week of Kim Kardashian and her sister, Kourtney, getting into a major fight.
+Keeping Up With the Kardashians fans watched a brand new sneak peek this week of Kim Kardashian and her sister, Kourtney, getting into a major fight.

 According to an August 2 report by Us Weekly Magazine, Kim Kardashian was trying to schedule a photo shoot when Kourtney began to complain about the timing.
 Kourt told her younger sister that she needed to leave the shoot by four o’clock no matter what, and things got heated between the two of them.